WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-03-advent-of-code.markdown

 for the score based on the input.
 For example for part 1 we have
 `"A X" => 1 + 3`{:.language-julia .highlight}
-and for part 2 we have
+while for part 2 we have
 `"A X" => 3 + 0`{:.language-julia .highlight}.
 Summing the scores over an iterator of the input file gives the answer without allocating much memory.